-Elshamy has been imprisoned in Egypt for 269 days and during his hunger strike, he has lost a third of his body weight.
-Three other Al Jazeera journalists are also being held in an Egyptian jail.
+Elshamy has been imprisoned in Egypt for 269 days and has been on a hunger strike for 110 days, losing a third of his body weight.

-"He has started to have impaired liver and kidney function," Dr Mohamed Ussama Al Homsi, the doctor who reviewed the test results, told Al Jazeera.
+"He has started to have impaired liver and kidney function," Dr Mohamed Ussama Al Homsi told Al Jazeera.
 "All of these can cause big problems for him.
 This means that his organs are in danger."

 He added that the journalist's hunger strike has gone beyond all records and he should stop immediately.